yalmip/yalmip.github.io/_posts/2013-01-30-Unit-commitment-example.md

 To see how such a problem is modeled in YALMIP, a [unit commitment example](/ylmip/examples/unitcommitment) is now available.

 If you would like to see how additional constraints or logic behaviour can be added to the model, let me know!

+> Take-away from example: Don't multiply binary variables and continuous varaibles unless you actually have to!